-The Sustainability Network (SN) is a group of private sector and government representatives dedicated to making Baltimore County a more sustainable place.
-The SN held its first meeting in November of 2008 and been meeting since to organize their efforts for the development of the County government operations strategy.
+The Sustainability Network (SN) was a group of private sector and government representatives dedicated to making Baltimore County a more sustainable place.
+The SN held its first meeting in November of 2008 to organize their efforts for the development of the County government operations strategy.
 The SN recommendations included in the report below are vital to helping Baltimore County ‘green’ its operations.
 The workgroup descriptions and top 12 recommendations are also described below.
+The SN is not currently active.

 Final Baltimore County Operations Report

 The Sustainability Network finalized its sustainability recommendations for County operations in September 2011.
-Below are the final reports.
+View the final reports:

-Attachment C: 121 Sustainability Recommendations for Baltimore County
+- Attachment C: 121 Sustainability Recommendations for Baltimore County (PDF)

-Attachment D: Protection of Natural Resources Work Group Report
+- Attachment D: Protection of Natural Resources Work Group Report (PDF)

-Attachment E: Our Built Environment Work Group Report
+- Attachment E: Our Built Environment Work Group Report (PDF)

-Attachment F: Community Education and Outreach Work Group Report
+- Attachment F: Community Education and Outreach Work Group Report (PDF)

 Protection of Natural Resources Workgroup